 The protagonist promises to take this girl to the top of the world tree in a place called Elysium (rakuen in Japanese which means paradise).
-On the way, other people appear to help in this impossible mission.
-In the game you use primordial crystals to release blades that are characters that help you in the battle.
+On the way other people appear to help in this impossible mission.
+In the game you use primordial crystals to release blades that are characters that help you in battle.

-Me and most of the people who played didn't expect anything from this cliché story.
-Just playing for you to delve into the universe and see how epic it becomes.
+Me and most people who played didn't expect anything from this cliché story.
+Just playing for you to delve deeper into the universe and see how epic it becomes.
 There are issues involving politics, war and especially the relationship between humans, blades and titans.
 The game is full of religious, mythological and cultural references everywhere.

 Why is Xenoblade 2 the best?

 While the second game in the franchise (X) of wii u took a different route and provided an entire planet to explore, leaving history entirely behind.
 Xenoblade 2 managed to rescue all the essence of the franchise from the first game in every way.
 If I were to list the reasons: